mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2022/2022-08-12-a-guide-to-css-modules-with-react/index.md

 ---
-title: "A Guide to CSS Modules with React"
+title: 'A Guide to CSS Modules with React'
-date: "2022-08-12"
+date: '2022-08-12'
 tags:
-  - "coding"
+  - 'coding'
-  - "css"
+  - 'css'
-  - "javascript"
+  - 'javascript'
-  - "node-js"
+  - 'node-js'
-  - "open-source"
+  - 'open-source'
-  - "programming"
+  - 'programming'
-  - "react"
+  - 'react'
-  - "server-side-rendering"
+  - 'server-side-rendering'
-  - "serverless"
+  - 'serverless'
-  - "typescript"
+  - 'typescript'
-coverImage: "pexels-realtoughcandycom-11035386.jpg"
+coverImage: 'pexels-realtoughcandycom-11035386.jpg'
 ---

 There are many different ways to provide styling for React components, such as importing plain CSS, using styled components, JS-in-CSS or CSS Modules.
 These all have various [advantages and disadvantages](https://riichardwilson.wordpress.com/2020/05/15/styling-components-in-react/).